TheCEDL/homework1/README.md

 ## Regression
 To test regression, they generated functions using a GP prior with a fixed set of hyper-parameters.
 The network was trained using unique functions in each episode.
 Unlike in the image-classification scenario, this task demands a broader read from memory so the network must learn to interpolate from previously seen points, which most likely involves a strategy to have a more blended read-out from memory.
 The performance of the network was compared to true GP predictions of samples presented in the same order as was seen by the network.

-In the experiments, the GP was initiated with the correct hyper-parameteres for the sampled function, giving it an advantage in function prediction.
-In both the 2-d and 3-d cases, the log-likelihood predictions of the MANN tracks appreciably well versus the GP, with predictions becoming more accurate as samples are stored in the memory.<br>
+In both the 2-d and 3-d experiments, the log-likelihood predictions of the MANN tracks appreciably well versus the GP, with predictions becoming more accurate as samples are stored in the memory.<br>
 ![GP regression](https://github.com/markakisdong/homework1/blob/master/fig/GP_regression.png)

 # Conclusion
 The central contribution of this paper is to demonstrate the special utility of a particular class of Memory-Augmented Neural Networks for meta-learning.
 The MANN examined here was found to display performance superior to a LSTM in the two experiments.
-We can say that MANNs are well-suited to meet the challenge that the new information must be flexibly stored and accessed in the tasks tested in this paper.
+We can say that MANNs are well-suited to meet the challenge that the new information must be flexibly stored and accessed in the experiments conducted in this paper.

 # Contribution of this homework
 Mark 董晉東, 100%